In Switzerland for a year....And he's home!

 Mitchell Mahoney was selected as our 2015/2016 youth exchange student.
-He will be living in Switzerland until July 2016.
-Rotary's Youth Exchange program provides opportunities for students to share their own culture and embrace a new one.
+He lived in Switzerland for almost a year!
+(Home July 2016) Rotary's Youth Exchange program provides opportunities for students to share their own culture and embrace a new one.
 Exchange fosters global peace, one student at a time.
 Students gain greater understanding of who they are and their own in country the process.
 Building world knowledge, tolerance and gratitude is what happens through the Rotary Youth Exchange program.
 Read Mitchell's blog, see pictures, share his experience, watch the change.

 |Community.
 St. Vincents Kitchen, the second Thursday of every month.
 Whitby Sunrise Rotarians are hands on to serve.
 But that's not all, Whitby Sunrise Rotarians are on hand in community projects all over.
 Adopt a Road clean up every spring and fall.
 New!
 James ROWE House revitalization and the list goes on.|

 |Giving.
 Little Footsteps, Big Steps.
 Compelling stories of generosity and changing lives.
 Weekly speakers inspire us.
 When the power of love overcomes the love of power, the world will have peace.|